News|Articles|September 25, 2025

 “This systematic review and meta-analysis aims to clarify the association between maternal vaping and preterm birth, LBW, and SGA, compared with nonsmokers, tobacco smokers, and dual users,” they wrote.1

-A total of 9 studies were included in the final analysis, consisting of 423,680 pregnant women.
+Nine studies, consisting of 423,680 pregnant women, were included in the final analysis.
 Of the study population, 3170 exclusively vaped, 46,670 were tobacco smokers, 5454 used both, and 368,386 were considered nonsmokers.

 Across the 3 pregnancy outcomes explored in the analysis, researchers found that vaping during pregnancy was associated with increased risks for all of them.
-Indeed, vaping was associated with a 40% increased risk of preterm birth, 49% increased risk of LBW, and a 32% increased risk of SGA.
+Indeed, vaping was associated with a 40% increased risk of preterm birth, a 49% increased risk of LBW, and a 32% increased risk of SGA.

 “Health care providers must communicate the risks of vaping use and advocate for the complete cessation of nicotine during pregnancy,” concluded the authors.
 “Public health efforts must prioritize regulating vaping marketing to pregnant women and supporting non-nicotine–based cessation programs.”